lesliejwc/design-patterns/Observer/README.md

 ### Application

-Where you have an object/s (observers) that are dependent on another object (subject), such that observers require changes to be made when the subject changes.
+Where you have an object/s, the observers, that are dependent on another object, the subject, such that observers require changes to be made when the subject changes.

 ### Notes

+- Favours composition over inheritance.
+    - The subject keeps track its observers through a list, which is actually composition set up in runtime.

 - One-to-many dependency between objects can be defined without being tightly coupled.
     - The subject knows about the observers, and updates them through a common interface, allowing them to be loosely coupled.

-- Similar to publisher-subscriber pattern, but they are not the same.
-  Publishers, do not program the messages to be sent directly to specific subscribers.
-Meaning publishers and subscribers do not know the existence of one another.

-- The observers to a subject can be changed dynamically in run-time.
+- The observers can be changed dynamically in run-time.

 - Observers do not necessarily receive updates in the same order as how they were implemented.

-- Favours composition over inheritance.
-    - The subject keeps track its observers through a list, which is actually composition set up in runtime.

 - Large monolithic design does not scale well, the more observers within the application, the less responsive it becomes.